Brand – Nittaku

 The Nittaku Acoustic Ping Pong Paddle is a blade that moves quickly.
 If you play near to the table, you may be able to save power.
 When playing a game, it would be good if you did not use unnecessary force.
 Since this blade’s sweet spot is bigger, it may provide a more accurate shot for players.

 When I first had Acoustic in my hands, it looked to be a tough blade.
 The noise produces when it hits the ball led me to this conclusion.
 Nevertheless, after getting the chance to hold and use this blade, I realized that I couldn’t solely judge the Acoustic blade based on my hearing.
-The grip is pleasant and gives me a wonderful experience.

 - Type: All-round